 As much as Shepard enjoyed bullshitting at work, Vakarian had steadily been sinking lower and lower in his chair, and she wondered how in the hell he didn’t realize that made him an even bigger target.

 “Listen, Kryik,” Shepard said with a grin, making sure his attention stayed on her instead of wandering over to Vakarian, “we can do sex ed some other time, but I have some reports to slave over.
-I’ll tell you all about orgasms and the clitoris later.”
+I’ll tell you all about human sexuality later.”

 “Mind if I tag along?” asked T’Saris.
-“I wouldn't mind learning a bit more about female human anatomy.”
+“I need a night off.”

 “Of course,” Kryik answered before turning to Vakarian.
 “You coming?”